boncz/openSAPproblems/README.md

     - prime finder function using another function called is_prime
     - small assignment to learn about gaussian distribution
     - using Apple Music API, take a search term and output the results according to the openSAP prompts
+    - using a given text file of five letter words, create a wordle imitation game according to the exercise guidelines